t-strings/intro-talk/README.md

-# intro-talk
+# flaskcon-talk

-This repository contains the [sli.dev](https://sli.dev/) slide deck for [Dave's](https://davepeck.org/about/) upcoming lightning talk about PEP 750 at Pycon US 2025.
+This repository contains the [sli.dev](https://sli.dev/) slide deck for [Paul](https://github.com/pauleveritt) and [Dave's](https://davepeck.org/about/) upcoming FlaskCon 2025 talk about Template Strings.

-You can view the slides at https://intro-talk.t-strings.help/
+You can view the slides at https://flaskcon-talk.t-strings.help/

 ### Details

-I learned the hard way that `sli.dev` is a pretty opinionated tool and that &mdash; despite claims to the contrary &mdash; it _really_ wants you to have a single slide deck per repository.
-(Just _try_ using their `vscode` extension in a repository with more than one slide deck, I dare you!)
-So, I decided to make a new repository for just this talk.

 To start the slide show: